MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 - [Microsoft Edge browser policy documentation](/deployedge/microsoft-edge-policies)

 Applies to:
-- Windows 10 and later
+- Windows 10 and newer
 - Microsoft Edge

-### Use filters to assign proactive remediation scripts for endpoint analytics and to assign endpoint security policies in the Endpoint Manager admin center (public preview)<!-- 7566953 7591178  -->
+### Use filters to assign proactive remediation scripts for endpoint analytics and to assign Endpoint Security policies in the Endpoint Manager admin center (public preview)<!-- 7566953 7591178  -->

 In the Endpoint Manager admin center, you can create filters and then use these filters when assigning apps and policies.
 You'll be able to use filters to assign the following policies: